abdullin/lokad-data-platform/SmartApp.Sample1.Continuous/Readme.md

             [09528,10,07:51:06.914] Starting
             [09528,10,07:51:06.914] We are the master

-1. Run Platform.Node.exe with administrative credentials from /bin/server folder.
+1. Run Platform.Node.exe with administrative credentials from bin\server folder.
 2. Run SmartApp.Sample3.Dump.exe from SmartApp.Sample3.Dump\bin\Debug to start converting StackOverflow data to events.